Contact us for:

-Your local Idaho Falls dentists have countless methods for bringing you the smile of your dreams, but what do they really mean?
+Your local dentists have countless methods for bringing you the smile of your dreams, but what do they really mean?
 What do they entail?
-Here we’ll go over the strengths, weaknesses, and purposes of the many different procedures offered by your local Idaho Falls Dentists!
+Here we’ll go over the strengths, weaknesses, and purposes of the many different procedures offered by your local dentists!

 Dental Bonding is a form of filling that is far more popular and less obtrusive than the traditional silver or gold fillings that have been used since the 19th century.
 Bonding is used for a variety of dental problems due to its painless installation and ease of use.
 Some of the many applications of bonding include covering stained or discolored sections of teeth, fixing of cracks or gaps, or even the filling of cavities.
 Bonding is not an amalgam method that contains mercury but is a composite gel that is applied to the tooth in the form of a resin and shaped before being cured using ultraviolet light, and then smoothed using a fine-grit dental polish to provide a seamless finish leaving no traces of having been filled.
 As such bonding is a wonderful technique to use for minor tooth and gap repair.